 Golden Dawn: Called The Devil, The Lord of the Gates of Matter, the Devil card corresponds to the zodiacal Capricorn the planetary Saturn and Mars, and places between Sephira #6 (Tiphareth) and Sephira #8 (Hod) in the Golden Dawn system.

-Thoth: Aleister Crowley who was very biased towards Eliphas Levi keeps all of the imagery as it is save that he places the goat on all fours and gives it a third eye.
+Thoth: Aleister Crowley, who was very biased towards Eliphas Levi, keeps all of the imagery as it is, save that he places the goat on all fours and gives it a third eye.
 Then he does something very wild and very Crowley.
 He puts a huge cosmic dick and balls penetrating a vagina in the background.
 The testicles are full of tiny people.
-He veils it all in the flowery words of Nuith and Pillars extending into the Earth’s core, but it plainly depicts the sex act between God and goddess.
-(If the goddess is Nuit then the God would be Geb in traditional Kemetic religion.)
-The card is made successful by this bold move and so all is well.
+He veils it all in the flowery words of Nuith and Pillars extending into the Earth’s core, but it plainly depicts the sex act between God and Goddess.
+(If the Goddess is Nuit (Nwt) then the God would be Geb in traditional Kemetic religion, though Crowley probably intended Baphomet as a physical manifestation of the ineffable Had, or Hadit.)
+The card is made successful by this bold move and so, all is well.

-So with the Pentagram “Renewing” we have the ominous text “Elohim said, let us make man” The lines connection to The Devil of all cards gives us an interesting insight into the nature of Elohim, Man and The Devil.
-Man is meant to be culled and and the sinister lines of the book of the law summarize it perfectly.
+So with the Pentagram “Renewing,” we have the ominous text, “Elohim said, let us make man” The lines’ connection to The Devil of all cards gives us an interesting insight into the nature of the Elohim, Man and The Devil.
+Man is meant to be culled and the sinister lines of the Book of the Law summarize it perfectly.
 Only in Completion can there be a return to the solace of Eden, and this Completion is attainable only through much unnecessary bloodshed and suffering.
 This is brought upon ourselves through misdeeds.
-If a man carefully follows the edicts of scripture, whether it is through the Vedas or the I Ching, there is a chance of holding together enough to achieve ignition.
-It is described by the penetrant Wind above the Water, which is our crown lotus.
+If a man carefully follows the edicts of scripture, whether it is through the Vedas or the I Ching, there is a chance of holding together enough, to achieve ignition.
+It is described by the penetrant Wind, above the Water, which is our crown lotus.
 This is the descending serpent.
-This being the first step on the path to Completion, it is often sought but hardly ever attained.
-It must be pursued vengefully for decades or more before it will come to pass.
+This being the first step on the path to Completion, it is often sought, yet hardly ever attained.
+It must be pursued vengefully, for decades, or more, before it will come to pass.
 Hard won, we can look back on our achievements with a certainty the rest of the way will be much easier, but long still.

 The Scene: The Devil has long been dreaded and hairy in the Tarot, and we wanted to go with a more beautiful, Indian devil.
-Krsna’s brother, Lord Balarama, the original Vishnu.
-This very significant form of god is primordial, dark and perfectly suited to be our handsome devil for The Mutational Alchemy Tarot.
-Balarama’s form is Ananta Sesa, the primordial serpent who supports the entire universe on just one of his scales.
+Krsna’s brother, Lord Balarama, the original Vishnu, the original Krsna (as stated by an authentic Vaishnavite priest well liked in the West, Sri Prahbupad.)
+This very significant form of God is primordial, dark and perfectly suited to be our handsome devil for The Mutational Alchemy Tarot.
+Balarama’s form is Ananta Sesa, the primordial serpent, who supports the entire universe on just one of his scales.
+In the Body of Light, Ananta is traditionally associated with the soles of the feet.
 He is absolute truth and infinite illusion.
-In this scene, we are seeing him pull the river goddess Yamuna to him with his plow, and is about to scatter her into hundreds of streams for her disobedience.
-Yamuna realizes her mistake, and beseeches him “My dear Balarama, You are the most powerful personality, and You are pleasing to everyone.
-Unfortunately, I forgot Your glorious, exalted position, but now I have come to my senses, and I remember that You hold all the planetary systems on Your head merely by Your partial expansion of Sesa.
+In this scene, we are seeing him pull the river goddess Yamuna to him, with his plow, and is about to scatter her into hundreds of streams for her disobedience.
+Yamuna realizes her mistake, and beseeches him “My dear Balarama, you are the most powerful personality, and you are pleasing to everyone.
+Unfortunately, I forgot your glorious, exalted position, but now I have come to my senses, and I remember that you hold all the planetary systems on your head merely by your partial expansion of Sesa.
 You are the sustainer of the whole universe.
-My dear Supreme Personality of Godhead, You are full of six opulences.
-Because I forgot Your omnipotence, I have mistakenly disobeyed Your order, and thus I have become a great offender.
-But, my dear Lord, please know that I am a surrendered soul unto You.
-You are very much affectionate to Your devotees.
-Therefore please excuse my impudence and mistakes and, by Your causeless mercy, may You now release me.”
+My dear Supreme Personality of Godhead, you are full of six opulences.
+Because I forgot your omnipotence, I have mistakenly disobeyed your order, and thus I have become a great offender.
+But, my dear Lord, please know that I am a surrendered soul unto you.
+You are very much affectionate to your devotees.
+Therefore, please excuse my impudence and mistakes and, by your causeless mercy, may you now release me.”

-Now, the Devil should be scary, but Balarama is a far more terrifying figure of omnipotent and sinister energy than a mere Satyr sitting in some kind of rape dungeon.
-It is the position of The Abrahadabra Institute that Pan himself, who should in no way be equated to these silly looking goat men on most Tarot cards, is in every way equivalent to Krsna, and in some ways the figure was not retarded in its development in Bharat by iconoclastic disruption and destruction of cultural heritage as it was in Greece.
+Now, the Devil should be scary, but Balarama is a far more terrifying figure of omnipotent and sinister energy than a mere satyr sitting in some kind of rape dungeon.
+It is the position of The Abrahadabra Institute that the son of Hermes, Pan himself, who should in no way be equated to these silly looking goat men on most Tarot cards, isn’t actually a very appropriate figure for The Devil card.
+He would be more at home on The Fool, Art or Lovers’ card.